pyeve/flask-sentinel/README.rst

 OAuth2 Provider currently supporting the Resource Owner Password Credentials Grant as described in Section 1.3.3 of `RFC 6749`_.

-Powered by Flask, Redis and MongoDB.
+Powered by Flask-OAuthlib, Redis and MongoDB.

 Deployment
 ----------